webdavis/Homelab/docs/ubuntu-dev-environment.md

 This document assumes you are using an Ubuntu 20.04+ machine; though, it should be easy enough to adapt the installation instructions for a different OS.

+Conveniently, the [`devenv.yml`](../devenv.yml) Playbook is provided to automate the setup of this projects development environment on an Ubuntu 20.04+ machine.
+However, it must be run from within a Python virtual environment.

+> **Note:** If you are not running Ubuntu 20.04+, then you will need to adapt the steps
+> provided here (and in the Playbook) for your system.

 ## pyenv

 It's recommended to use [pyenv](https://github.com/pyenv/pyenv) to manage Python versions.